UK parents lose life-support battle over 12-year-old son

-LONDON (AP) — The parents of a 12-year-old boy who was left in a comatose state after suffering “catastrophic” brain damage lost an appeal Monday to stop doctors from ending life support for their son.
+LONDON (AP) — The parents of a 12-year-old boy who was left in a comatose state after suffering “catastrophic” brain damage lost a court appeal Monday to stop doctors from ending life support for their son.

 His parents, Hollie Dance and Paul Battersbee, launched their appeal after two High Court judges agreed with the doctors.